Library

 If you have any questions about Plan S, you can ask them at openaccess@uva.nl.

-With diamond open access initiatives – journals or publication platforms – authors do not have to pay for publication and the publications are made available to readers immediately and free of charge in open access.
-Diamond open access initiatives play a key role in the transition to an affordable, sustainable and fair system for open access publication managed by the academic community.
+With diamond open access initiatives – journals or publication platforms – authors do not have to pay to publish an article, and these articles are also immediately available to readers free of charge via open access.
+Diamond open access initiatives play an important role in the transition to an affordable, sustainable, equitable and academic community-managed system of open access publishing.

-The fund is managed by the University Library.
-For questions about the fund or to request the procedure and conditions to submit an application for Route 2, mail to Pascal Braak (open access specialist).
+The Library manages the fund.
+For questions about the fund or to request the procedure and conditions for submitting an application, mail to: openaccess@uva.nl.

 Many Open Access publications can be found using the Library’s discovery tool CataloguePlus (filter by ‘availability’ --> open access) and the Google Scholar search engine.
 There are also several search engines that specifically target Open Access publications (articles and books):